makefastworkshop/LRVent/README.md

 * **1 x M8 Locknut**: This holds the M8 bolt in place.

-* **2 x M5x(20-30mm long) socket head bolts**: These are used in the center/shafts of the pusher arm linkages to secures the bearings to the driven parts.
+* **2 x M5x(15-20mm long) socket head bolts**: These are used in the center/shafts of the pusher arm linkages to secures the bearings to the driven parts.

 * **2 x M5 Locknuts**: These hold the M5 bolts in place.

 * **1" wide sew-on velcro nylon strap**: This wraps over the top and secures the BVM in place.

 * **1 x Heavy Duty Rubber Band**: This holds the neck of the BVM in place so it doesn't drift as the devices runs.

+* **1 x Bag-Valve-Mask for testing**: You may be able to find a CPR training BVM which should also work.